-The literature on the interaction polarity prediction is quite limited in comparison to the classical link prediction task.
-It was in [16] that the authors had the objective of specifically attempting to predict the rating a user would give the content generated by another user.
-Unlike our work, they included information about the content of the reviews whereas we have only focused on predictions based upon the network information, although (as mentioned before) we have left this as a future work to include the content information as a means to gain even better prediction results.
-In [21] they used the interactions for increased performance in recommendations to the users.
+The literature on the interaction polarity prediction is quite limited in comparison with the number of methods proposed for the classical link prediction task.
+It was in Tang et al. (2013) that the authors had the objective of specifically attempting to predict the rating a user would give the content generated by another user.
+Unlike our work, they included information about the content of the reviews, whereas we have only focused on predictions based upon the network information, although (as mentioned before) we have left this as a future work to include the content information as a means to gain even better prediction results.
+In Wang et al. (2015), they used the interactions for increased performance in recommendations to the users.
 This achieved better performance over the classical recommender system approaches primarily because they had included the role of users rating reviews as compared to only focusing on the information present in the reviews made by the user themselves.
-In [20] the authors focused on personalized predictions for review helpfulness were they presented a tensor factorization model.
-Note that we did not compare with tensor based factorization methods due to the fact they require a higher time and space complexity and instead we had chosen to use matrix factorization as the base method to extend showing that the correlation between the two tasks are able to provide preformance improvements.
+In Moghaddam et al. (2012), the authors focused on personalized predictions for review helpfulness where they presented a tensor factorization model.
+Note that we did not compare with tensor-based factorization methods due to the fact they require a higher time and space complexity, and instead, we had chosen to use matrix factorization as the base method to extend showing that the correlation between the two tasks is able to provide performance improvements.
+Another interaction-based sign prediction by Derr and Tang (2018); Derr et al. (2019) had been on the interactions of congress members and bills voted on in the US Congress where balance theory was studied in signed bipartite networks.